QGAN2019/qigan.github.io/_pages/about.md

   - /about.html
 ---

+I recently completed my PhD in the LTCI lab at Télécom Paris, part of Institut Polytechnique de Paris.
+My research lies at the intersection of computer vision and explainable AI (XAI), with a focus on analyzing human motion.

-I completed my PhD in LTCI of Télécom Paris, Institut Polytechnique de Paris (IP Paris).
-In my PhD project, I co-work with Prof. [Stephan Clémençon](https://perso.telecom-paristech.fr/clemenco/), [Sao Mai Nguyen](http://nguyensmai.free.fr/Home.html), Prof. [Mounîm El-Yacoubi](https://elyacoubi.wp.imt.fr/), [Eric Fenaux](https://www.linkedin.com/in/eric-fenaux-29013733/) and [Ons Jelassi](https://ojelassi.wp.imt.fr/).
+Under the supervision of Prof. [Stephan Clémençon](https://perso.telecom-paristech.fr/clemenco/) and in collaboration with Prof. [Sao Mai Nguyen](http://nguyensmai.free.fr/Home.html), Prof. [Mounîm El-Yacoubi](https://elyacoubi.wp.imt.fr/), [Eric Fenaux](https://www.linkedin.com/in/eric-fenaux-29013733/), and [Ons Jelassi](https://ojelassi.wp.imt.fr/), my project addressed the challenge of interpreting complex, sports-related motions.
+This involved:

-The project focuses on the analysis and interpretation of human motions with a particular interest in sports-related motions.
-We investigated computer vision methods for estimating human poses from sports competition videos and eXplainable AI (XAI) methods for the interpretation of human movements.
+*   Developing computer vision methods for robust human pose estimation from sports competition videos.
+*   Designing and applying eXplainable AI (XAI) techniques to make the decision-making process of AI models for movement analysis transparent and actionable.

-I am currently actively pursuing postdoctoral opportunities.
+I am currently actively pursuing postdoctoral opportunities to continue my work in computer vision, machine learning, and their applications for understanding human behavior.